In these locations, a gallon of gas costs more than the federal minimum wage

 - Mobil at 22 Vista Point Dr. in Lee Vining: $7.29 a gallon

-As Americans returned to work after the Memorial Day weekend, average gas prices jumped to a record $4.67, up from $4.18 a month ago and $3.04 during the same period last year, according to AAA.
+As Americans returned to work after the Memorial Day weekend, average gas prices jumped to new records each day, reaching $4.71 on Thursday.
+That's up from $4.19 a month ago and $3.04 during the same period last year, according to AAA.

 Elsewhere around the U.S., Patrick De Haan, an expert on oil and gas prices, warned in a Memorial Day tweet that gas prices could continue to rise in the Great Lakes region and in Florida, where a gallon of regular in cities such as Tallahassee and Palm Beach already costs $4.69, according to GasBuddy.